Maptio/maptio/README.md

 ## Database

-MongoDB hosted on MLab, ORM is MongoJS.
+MongoDB hosted on MongoDb Atlas, ORM is MongoJS.

 ## Licensing